There are two types of public service buses in Northern Ireland:

 - Metro is the service which runs within Belfast.
 Click here for routes, timetables and fares.

-Northern Ireland Railways is the train company.
+NI Railways is the train company within Northern Ireland.
 Most people use trains for travelling into and outside of Belfast.
-Not many people use trains to travel within the city.
+Few people use trains to travel within the city.

 If you are in a hurry, it is more convenient, or if it is late at night and there is no public transport available, you may wish to take a taxi.
 Taxis in Northern Ireland are required by law to have a licence, and they must display their licence (see picture on left) at all times on their car.
 It is very important to stay safe when you are taking a taxi.